 A study concludes that solar energy accounted for a 43% increase in the country’s power capacity in 2020.
-This indicates that the world is embracing solar energy with open arms.
+This indicates that solar energy helps the environment, and that the world is embracing solar energy with open arms.
 This technology has not only provided the world with incredible economic benefits, but it also plays a vital role in tackling pollution and climate change.
 This is why homeowners, industry leaders and experts, and governments continue to promote solar technology.

-The team at Firefly Solar are ready to answer your questions and give you a no-obligation price quote.
-Feel free to call us at 864-252-7858 or book a consultation online.
-And we’ll get in touch within 24 hours.
+As always, Firefly Solar is ready to answer your questions and give you a no-obligation price quote.